How to avoid injury when moving and using a C-arm camera for fluoroscopy

-A mobile C-arm is a medical imaging device that is used for a number of imaging and fluoroscopy procedures in many hospitals.
+A mobile C-arm is a medical imaging device that is used for several imaging and fluoroscopy procedures in hospitals.

 As well as being used for diagnostic imaging procedures, mobile C-arms are essential tools in everyday trauma and orthopaedic surgeries as many procedures are guided by X-Ray fluoroscopy.

 C-arms are constructed in a C-shape – as the name would suggest – to allow them to be placed over and under an imaging table or imaging stretcher and achieve a clear image.

 Can C-arms be moved manually?